DubeySandeep/pending-review-notification/README.md

 Please make sure to reply to this thread once all the PRs are reviewed!
 ```
   **Important notes:**
-    - Template can have `username` and  `pr_list` placeholders which will eventually get replaces with the reviewer's username and the list of PRs waiting on their review.
+    - Template can have `username` and  `pr_list` placeholders which will eventually get replaced with the reviewer's username and the list of PRs waiting on their review respectively.

 ## Inputs